vedraj360/ChipRecyclerView/README.md

 # ChipRecyclerView

-A library for make chips like instagram stoies.
+A library for make chips like instagram stories.